 Look, the struggle is real.
 We’ve all been there as pet parents.
-You’re eating your tasty hamburger and fries at your table while your loyal, beloved dog stares unwaveringly at each bite you take with pleading eyes.
-It’s all too easy to rationalize giving your dog or cat leftovers or scraps of what your human family finished eating.
-What’s the harm in giving part of a burger to your best four-legged friend?
+You’re eating your tasty hamburger and fries at the table while your loyal, beloved dog stares unwaveringly at each bite you take with pleading eyes.
+It’s all too easy to rationalize giving your dog or cat leftovers or scraps from dinner.
+After all, what’s the harm in giving part of a burger to your best four-legged friend?

 3. Feed your pets healthy treats.

 It’s all too easy to buy a cheap bag of dog treats and experience a thrill when our dog or cat happily gobble them down.
 However, the reason why our pets love those treats has everything to do with sugar and sodium and nothing to do with health.
 They’re the equivalent of potato chips for people.
 Many commercial pet treats have the same amount of calories as a cup of kibble, which means those calories (and pounds) add up fast.

 Change things up for your pet by treating them with foods they will like that are healthy snacks.
 Try healthy treats such as raw baby carrots, broccoli florets, pureed pumpkin, or apple slices.
 Cats love catnip, which is an inexpensive and natural treat for them that doesn’t add weight.
 If you have a talent for cooking, make healthy homemade treats.
 Then you can feel extra good when your pet wolfs down a treat that is equally good for her.

 4. Make exercise and play a pet priority.

 One of the fastest ways to get your pet back in shape is through exercise.
 Don’t focus so much on how long your pet should exercise daily, but more on what types of activities are suitable for her species, breed, age, and health.
 A veterinarian can work with you to craft a weight loss and exercise plan that allows your pet to build up her muscles while losing weight at a safe speed.